WordPress/openverse/documentation/projects/proposals/trust_and_safety/content_report_moderation/20230411-project_proposal_content_report_moderation.md

 reports.
 This project is not the end-all, be-all for content report moderation in Openverse.
 The assumption should be that future iterations will occur.
 This project will establish the baseline practices that we will iterate on.
-It will not address, explore, or even mention _every_ current or future improvement required.
+It will not address or even mention every current or future improvement possible or required.
 It is necessary to constrain the scope in this way, otherwise this project would simply have no ending.
-In the same vein as "improve search" will always be an aspect of our ongoing projects, so should "improve content safety".
+In the same vein as "improve search" will always be an aspect of our ongoing projects, so will "improve content safety".

 In addition to the previous broad qualification, this project explicitly does not cover the following with the understanding that future projects will: